 Imagine having a large fridge to stock up on your kids' favorite foods or store your son's prescription antibiotic while on vacation.
 I love waking up and knowing that I have favorite foods to feed my hungry children as soon as they wake up.

-Often the amenities at a vacation home are part of the vacation themselves.
+The amenities at a vacation home are often part of the vacation themselves.
 We save money by enjoying the things available at our rental homes, such as swimming pools, hot tubs, tennis courts, beaches, etc.

 Our favorite family vacation destination is the Outer Banks of North Carolina.
 The vacation homes we rent in Corolla, NC, include access to beaches, swimming pools, shuttles to/from the beach, tennis and basketball courts, sand volleyball, playgrounds, shuffleboard, classes at the Wildlife Preserve, kayaking on the sound, bikes, etc.

 Typically our only expense on a week-long vacation is gas, food, and lodging.
 When all the entertainment is rolled up into the cost of our rental home, it becomes a very affordable vacation.

 Friends and family

 Traveling with another family or two might not fit everyone's style, but if your idea of a vacation is putting the kids to bed and settling down to chat with friends, play a game, or watch a movie, then a renting a vacation home might be the perfect solution for you.

 Many large homes can accommodate multiple families so the kids can enjoy nightly sleepovers, and the adults can relax together in the evenings.

 I love a good road trip, but sometimes it is nice to travel to your destination and enjoy your vacation without packing up each morning and settling in a new place each night.
 I love arriving at a vacation home, putting my clothes into the drawers, and knowing that I can stay put for the duration of my vacation.